javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

 There may be multiple elements with the same name.
-This is often the case for radio buttons or checkboxes.
+This is typical with radio buttons and checkboxes.

-In these cases, `form.elements[name]` is a *collection*.
+In that case, `form.elements[name]` is a *collection*.
 For instance:

 ```html run height=40
 <form>